zeus-volkov-systems/messageapi/DeveloperWorkLog.md

-# Work Log Sketch Pad
+# Developer Work Log History

 This work log was established as an in-package tracking tool for system development.
 It was established fairly late, when the essential